WinVector/ExampleRPackage/README.md

 -   For the source-control steps a `git` client (either command line or graphical).
 -   Some ability to delete files/directories.
+-   A command-line shell able to run `R CMD` steps.

 Configuring your machine
 ------------------------